-In the course of his exceptional career, Riccardo Muti has conducted many of the world’s leading orchestras from the Berlin Philharmonic and Bavarian Radio Symphony Orchestra to the New York Philharmonic and the Orchestre National de France.
+Over the course of his exceptional career, Riccardo Muti has conducted many of the world’s leading orchestras from the Berlin Philharmonic and Bavarian Radio Symphony Orchestra to the New York Philharmonic and the Orchestre National de France.
 He has particularly close ties to the Vienna Philharmonic and has appeared with the orchestra at the Salzburg Festival on a regular basis since 1971.
 When he conducted the orchestra’s 150th anniversary concert in 1992, he was presented with its Golden Ring.
-He began 2018 conducting the New Year’s Day Concert in Vienna, marking the fifth time he has conducted the event, following appearances in 1993, 1997, 2000 and 2004.
+He began 2021 conducting the New Year’s Day Concert in Vienna, marking the sixth time he has conducted the event, following appearances in 1993, 1997, 2000, 2004 and 2018.